micmejia/bible-dump/AMPC/Hebrews/Heb 4.md

-For the Word that God speaks is alive and full of power [making it active, operative, energizing, and effective]; it is sharper than any two-edged sword, penetrating to the dividing line of the [^g]breath of life (soul) and [the immortal] spirit, and of joints and marrow [of the deepest parts of our nature], exposing _and_ sifting _and_ analyzing _and_ judging the very thoughts and purposes of the heart.
+For the Word that God speaks is alive and full of power [making it active, operative, energizing, and effective]; it is sharper than any two-edged sword, penetrating to the dividing line of the breath of life (soul) and [the immortal] spirit, and of joints and marrow [of the deepest parts of our nature], exposing _and_ sifting _and_ analyzing _and_ judging the very thoughts and purposes of the heart.